LennartHennigs/turbo-pascal-mac-shotcuts/README.md

 ## Description

-This is a _Turbo Pascal Marcro Language_ file thtat adds current DOS/Mac-like Keyboard shortcuts to the Borland Turbo Pascal 7.0 IDE.
+This is a _Turbo Pascal Marcro Language_ file that adds current DOS/Mac-like Keyboard shortcuts to Borland's Turbo Pascal 7.0 IDE.

 ## How to install
 - Go to the bin folder of your TP7 installation